davidgilbertson/react-recollect/README.md

 The `store` object that Recollect exposes is designed to _feel_ like a mutable object, but it isn't.

-If you do something like `store.tasks[0].done = true`, Recollect will **not** modify the store.
+If you do something like `store.tasks[0].done = true`, Recollect will **not** mutate the store object.
 Instead, it will create a new store where the first task's `done` property is `true`.
 It will then re-render any React components that need to know about that task, passing this _new_ store.

-If a React component looks at `prevProps` inside `componentDidUpdate()` it will see the previous version of the store, just like you're used to with state or context (or Redux).
+During that next render cycle, if a React component looks at `prevProps` inside `componentDidUpdate()` it will see the previous version of the store, just like you're used to with state or context (or Redux).

-Immediately after the components have re-rendered, the contents of the global `store` object are replaced with contents of the new store.
+Immediately after the components have re-rendered, the contents of the global `store` object are replaced with the contents of the new store.
 This is all synchronous so that you can treat the store as though it was mutated.

-Imagine that we have an array of tasks, none of them done.
+Imagine that we have an array of tasks, none of them done, let's look at what happens when we mark one as done.

 ```js
 // Mark a task as done